About Us

 You can visit her website here: BarbaraAllen.org.

-From 1974 to 1978, Edward Green had the honor to study with Eli Siegel, and he continues his study of Aesthetic Realism now in classes taught by Ellen Reiss.
-Since 1980, Dr. Green has been on the faculty of the Aesthetic Realism Foundation, teaching the class “The Opposites in Music” with his colleagues Anne Fielding and Barbara Allen.
-As Composer-in-Residence of the Aesthetic Realism Theatre Company, he has composed overtures, songs, and incidental music, and has also accompanied several productions of the company as pianist and harpsichordist.
+Edward Green is an Aesthetic Realism consultant who had the honor to study with Eli Siegel from 1974 to 1978.
+He continues his study of Aesthetic Realism now in classes taught by Ellen Reiss.
+As Composer-in-Residence of the Aesthetic Realism Theatre Company, he has composed overtures, songs, and incidental music, and has also accompanied several productions on piano and harpsichord.

 Scroll to Top